Testudo the Turtle

-The statue is an oversized replica of the University's original turtle mascot, Gorham.
-The University adopted Gorham in the early 1930s as its symbol because Chesapeake Bay diamondbacks are tough.
-Still, nothing lives forever, and the Class of '33 decided that a permanent reminder of Gorham was needed.
-So they saved their money -- they even held their senior prom on campus -- to pay for a 300-pound heroic-size bronze statue of Gorham (In life he was only five inches long).
+The University adopted the diamondback turtle in the early 1930s as its symbol because Chesapeake Bay diamondbacks are tough.
+Still, nothing lives forever, and the Class of '33 decided that a permanent turtle was needed.
+So they saved their money -- they even held their senior prom on campus -- to pay for a 300-pound heroic-size bronze statue.

-The statue was unveiled at the June 2, 1933, commencement.
-Gorham, who had to travel to Rhode Island to be sculpted by artist Aristide Cianfarani, returned -- only to have two holes drilled through his shell.
+The statue was unveiled at the May 23, 1933, commencement.
+Several alumni traveled to Rhode Island with a five-inch-long live turtle to be sculpted, super-size, by artist Aristide Cianfarani.
+The turtle returned returned safely -- only to have two holes drilled through its shell.
 These were threaded with black and gold ribbons that were tied to a huge cloth.
-At a prearranged moment, Gorham crawled away from the statue, dragging the cloth and unveiling it to the appreciative applause of the assembled dignitaries.
+At a prearranged moment, the turtle crawled away from the statue, dragging the cloth and unveiling it to the appreciative applause of the assembled dignitaries.

-Gorham's statue, named "Testudo," spent his first 15 years in front of Ritchie Coliseum, where he was frequently vandalized by rival schools.
-He was kidnapped by Johns Hopkin's University in 1947, which caused a campus riot and forced the statue into hiding.
+The statue, named "Testudo," spent its first 15 years in front of Ritchie Coliseum, where it was frequently vandalized by rival schools.
+It was kidnapped by Johns Hopkin's University in 1947, which caused a campus riot and forced the statue into hiding.

-Gorham, stressed from his travel (and the holes in his shell), died just two days after unveiling his statue.
-The university has preserved more than his memory.
-He is stuffed, mounted on a board, and sequestered in a vault in the University archives (much like the lucky ashes of Jumbo the Elephant).
-In the event of an emergency, it's understood that Gorham is the first thing to be saved.
+Testudo's live turtle model, stressed from its travel (and the holes in its shell), died just two days after unveiling the statue.
+The university has preserved more than the turtle's memory.
+It is stuffed, mounted on a board, and sequestered in a vault in the University archives (much like the lucky ashes of Jumbo the Elephant).
+In the event of an emergency, it's understood that the turtle is the first thing to be saved.